giantswarm/cluster-cloud-director/README.md

 ## Authentication to VCD

 Authentication to the VCD API is achieved as part of the cluster creation process to abide by user-defined resource quotas.
-It can be achieved by referencing a secret (preferred method) or specifying creds/token in the VCDCluster definition.
-We only support referencing a secret in this app.
+It can be achieved by referencing a secret (preferred method) or specifying creds/token in the VCDCluster definition. **We only support referencing a secret in this app**.

-Before deploying a cluster, make sure there is a secret containing the base64 encoded user credentials or [API token](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-A1B3B2FA-7B2C-4EE1-9D1B-188BE703EEDE.html) of the VCD user in the namespace where you will deploy the cluster.
+Before deploying a cluster, make sure there is a secret containing the base64 encoded [API token](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-A1B3B2FA-7B2C-4EE1-9D1B-188BE703EEDE.html) of the VCD user in the namespace where you will deploy the cluster.

 ### API token

-Using an API token is preferred for authentication over credentials as it can be revoked easily.
-If both credentials and an API token are specified, the credentials will be ignored.
+Using an API token is preferred for authentication over credentials as it can be revoked easily (If both credentials and an API token were specified, the credentials would be ignored).
 In order to create an API token:

 * In the top right corner of the navigation bar, click your user name, and select User preferences.
 * Under the Access Tokens section, click New.